howardginsburg/AzureArcTraining/README.md

 8. Select your Log Analytics Workspace.
 9. Click on 'Create'.
 10. Click on 'Configure'.
-11. Click on the Extensions blade and notice the AzureMonitorWindowsAgent is being deployed to your Arc VM.
+11. Click on the Extensions blade and notice the AzureMonitorWindowsAgent and DependencyAgentWindows is being deployed to your Arc VM.

 ## 6. Monitor Azure Policy for Linux VM Configuration